0AntonShevchuk0/StickmanRunner/README.md

 Repository doesnt contain "Library" folder.

 # Instalation
 You need at least android 5.0 to play this game.
-You can find .apk file in
+You can find .apk file in TZ_24Play_13_08_2023/Builds folder.

 # Mechanics
 Cube pickup - player can pickup cobes on the map.